 Usually, modern Power Supplies have more than 2 to 3 SATA connections, and if your PSU also has the same, then you can add SATA cables without using adapters.

-In the image, you can see the peripheral & SATA connector: These connectors usually come with enough cables to plug something into each spot.
+The image shows the peripheral & SATA connector: These connectors usually come with enough cables to plug something into each spot.
 Some spots will be SATA, while some will be Molex.

 Many experts do not recommend adding SATA power cables in this way because buying an incompatible or wrong cable may end up with a 12v cable where there is a need for 3v.
 Moreover, it could have toasted components or catch fire in worst-case scenarios.
-Let’s check the second method.
+So let’s check the second method.

 Method 2: Using Molex to SATA Adapter